1. War and crime

 Instead of presenting the criminal at the end as usual, the audience could meet his troubled mind from the beginning on and watch him in the planning and execution of his deeds.
 Two motives were determining for the homme noir: the schizophrenia and the cold-blooded and violent treatment of women.
 The metaphor of the night applies to the Film noir to the same extent as to the war.
 As a further metaphor dawn was frequently used in movie titles at the end of the war.

 Night Must Fall tells the case of a young man, Danny, who is hired by an elderly woman to keep her company.
 Her niece, a bluestocking (Rosalind Russell), succumbs to his charm, although her suspicion that he has to do with the murders of women that passed in the area slowly turns out to be right.
 In Under Cover of Night (1937), a film based on an original screenplay by Bertram Millhauser, who used to be in charge of Sherlock Holmes at MGM, a college professor murders his dominant wife, because his success in reality belongs to her.
 As with Dr. Jekyll, night must fall to bring about the evil in these men, because during the day they know nothing of their deeds.
-In Gaslight and Love from a Stranger naive young women marry charming men, although they know nothing of their past, and slowly must realize that they are bent only on their assets and therefore want to kill them.
+In Gaslight and Love from a Stranger naive young women marry charming men, although they know nothing of their past, and slowly find out that they are bent only on their assets and therefore want to kill them.
 Their inability to conceive makes the loving women crash in a paralytic condition, as desired by the men.
 The strangeness of the husband in both versions of Gaslight is emphasized by the fact that the actors, Anton Walbrook (= Adolf Wohlbrück) and Charles Boyer, by appearance and accent obviously are foreigners.
 The young woman (Ann Harding) in Love from a Stranger, who has gained in the lottery and takes a trip to Europe, learns to know a charming man (Basil Rathbone) on foreign ground.

 The motive of deception and treachery, central for the Film noir, is promoted most commonly by casting the actors against their type.
 Robert Montgomery, who plays „Babyface“ Danny in Night Must Fall, turns of the nice young man who corresponded to the previous role type of the actor in a murderous Mr. Hyde.
 The characteristic betrayal of the homme noir is given already with the boy’s name Danny, which feigns innocence. „Babyface“ however is a reference to the immature psychopaths who had free reign over women in the gangster and horror film in the guise of James Cagney, Charles Laughton and others.
 These two genres disappeared when the war began, because they merged in the Film noir.

 In Alfred Hitchcock’s first films in Hollywood the beloved man turns into a dreaded foreigner more than once.
 The thought that her newly wed husband is a killer torments the innocent Joan Fontaine in Suspicion (1941) as well as in Rebecca (1940).
 In Rebecca, she must assume that Laurence Olivier had killed his first wife, in Suspicion that she herself will be the next victim of Cary Grant.
-The visual gloom that gave the Film noir its name, is already found in these movies.
+The visual gloom that gave the Film noir its name, can be found already in these movies.
 The transition from Film gris to Film noir is gradient.

 The black series developed a substantive and stylistic variety which contrasted the smooth if not slick aesthetics of the New Deal era.
 Many directors, script writers, cinematographers and actors from Europe emigrated to America and brought with them a variety of already successful themes and styles.
 Two directions met perfectly the gloomy mood of the night side of the 1940s: the German Expressionism with its menacing shadow world and the magical realism of the French cinema with its foggy forlornness.
 In both worlds day never breaks.
 The expressionism of German silent films had been picked up in Hollywood in the horror film of the early 1930s as a relatively cheap means to beam style in B-movies.
-The Film noir took it up for cost reasons too, but reached a revival at a high artistic level due to the influx of European filmmakers.
+The Film noir took it up again for cost reasons, but reached a revival at a high artistic level due to the influx of the European filmmakers.

 2. L’homme noir – man’s crime

 I Wake up Screaming (1941) is regarded as the first film noir.
 In this thriller schizophrenia is present by the fact that the policeman who investigates a murder himself is the killer.
 Laird Cregar – also a „baby face“ type – kills an aspiring actress whom he desires but doesn’t get.
 Among the Living (1941) tells the story of twin brothers, of which one is mentally ill and breaks out of an asylum.
 The rest of the plot is reminiscent of Night Must Fall.
 In Rage in Heaven (1941) Ingrid Bergman must understand that her husband (Robert Montgomery), whom she knew only a short while before the marriage, is insane.
 He wants to kill himself and his wife, on the run from his inferiority complex.
-The splitting into good and evil is relativized in This Gun for Hire (1942), based on the novel by Graham Greene, as the woman (Veronica Lake) stands between the nice policeman (Robert Preston) and the physically and socially crippled outcast and contract killer (Alan Ladd), without condemning latter.
+The splitting into good and evil is relativized in This Gun for Hire (1942), based on the novel by Graham Greene, as the woman (Veronica Lake) stands between the nice policeman (Robert Preston) and the physically and socially crippled contract killer (Alan Ladd), without condemning the outcast .
 Gene Kelly, who just had danced with Cover Girl Rita Hayworth, played in Christmas Holiday (1944), based on a novel by Somerset Maugham of 1939, a husband who drifts into madness and becomes a killer.
 The title of the film as well as the casting of Gene Kelly plays with false expectations and refers to the abyss behind the so far lived normality.

 Hitchcock’s Shadow of a Doubt (1943) is located in a small town where a young woman must discover that her charming uncle (Joseph Cotten), whose visit promises to bring some variety in her unsophisticated life, is a killer who focuses on wealthy widows.
-The way he speaks of the „unworthy“ life of these women, in 1943 could be understood only as fascist and an intrusion of the war into the peaceful lives of American citizens.
+The way he speaks of the „unworthy“ life of these women, in 1943 could be understood only as fascist and an intrusion of war into the peaceful lives of American citizens.

 The crack in the familiar image of the man who becomes a stranger was presented as the experience of women.
 The audience watched the events from their point of view.
 Naive young women could believe the truth only at the very last moment.
 Having escaped the attacks of murdering men, they look back at an incomprehensible nightmare as did the FBI agent at the Confessions of a Nazi Spy.